ucb-bar/chipyard/docs/Getting-Started/Running-A-Simulation.rst

 Running A Simulation
 ========================================================

-REBAR provides support and integration for multiple simulation flows, for various user levels and requirements.
+Chipyard provides support and integration for multiple simulation flows, for various user levels and requirements.
 In the majority of cases during a digital design development process, simple software RTL simulation is needed.
 When more advanced full-system evaluation is required, with long running workloads, FPGA-accelerated simulation will then become a preferable solution.

 Software RTL Simulation
 ------------------------
-The REBAR framework provides wrappers for two common software RTL simulators: the open-source Verilator simulator and the proprietary VCS simulator.
+The Chipyard framework provides wrappers for two common software RTL simulators: the open-source Verilator simulator and the proprietary VCS simulator.
 For more information on either of these simulators, please refer to :ref:`Verilator` or :ref:`VCS`.
 The following instructions assume at least one of these simulators is installed.